A woman's unexpected connection to a nineteenth-century writer changes her life in the new novel from the author of Crossing Washington Square

 Seller: Lakeside Books, Benton Harbor, MI, U.S.A.

 Condition: New.
 Brand New!
 Not Overstocks or Low Quality Book Club Editions!
 Direct From the Publisher!
 We're not a giant, faceless warehouse organization!
 We're a small town bookstore that loves books and loves it's customers!
-Buy from Lakeside Books!.
+Buy from Lakeside Books!
 Seller Inventory # OTF-S-9780451231123

-Seller: Grand Eagle Retail, Fairfield, OH, U.S.A.
+Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 A woman's unexpected connection to a nineteenth-century writer changes her life in the new novel from the author of Crossing Washington Square Clara Fitzgerald's recent losses have set her adrift, personally and professionally.
 Remembering the stories her mother used to tell her, Clara decides to research her ancestry-only to uncover an extraordinary link to Frankenstein author Mary Shelley.
 With her sister in tow and the help of Kay, a retired Shelley scholar, Clara embarks on a search for the author's long lost journals and letters.
 As a bond among the three women grows, and as the profound connection between the past and present deepens, Clara comes closer to realizing where her heart truly belongs.
 A woman's unexpected connection to a 19th-century writer changes her life in the new novel from the author of "Crossing Washington Square."
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780451231123

-Quantity: 1 available
+Quantity: 2 available